 This site is about the scientific approach to improving performance in sport.
 The increasing use of wearable sensors provides a growing source of data that is ripe for the application of machine learning algorithms and model-based statistical analysis.
 The aim is to provide new insights into the performance of individuals and teams.

-As a very keen sportsman, Gavin has represented Great Britain at age group level in World and European duathlon championships.
-He competes in national masters cycling events, currently holding a 2nd category licence.
-He is an accomplished skier and snowboarder, while in the summer, you will find him kitesurfing, windsurfing or pursuing the family tradition of rock climbing.
+As a keen sportsman, Gavin has won national medals in Masters Cycling.
+He has represented Great Britain at age group level in World and European duathlon championships.
+He is an accomplished skier and snowboarder, while in the summer, you may find him kitesurfing, windsurfing or pursuing the family tradition of rock climbing.

-Low energy availability assessed by a sport-specific questionnaire and clinical interview indicative of bone health, endocrine profile and cycling performance in competitive male cyclists Keay, Francis, Hind BMJ Open Sports and Exercise Medicine 2018
+Low energy availability assessed by a sport-specific questionnaire and clinical interview indicative of bone health, endocrine profile and cycling performance in competitive male cyclists Keay N, Francis G, Hind, K BMJ Open Sports and Exercise Medicine, 2018

-Decomposition of Emerging Market Currency Risk: A Hedging Application, Gavin Francis, Erin Musli, Tom Cella, Journal of Performance Measurement, Vol. 18 #1 – Fall 2013
+Decomposition of Emerging Market Currency Risk: A Hedging Application, Francis G, Musli E, Cella T, Journal of Performance Measurement, Vol. 18 #1 – Fall 2013

-Revealing the information content of investment decisions, Noriyuki Okuyama and Gavin Francis, chapter in Handbook of Behavioral Finance, published by Edward Elgar, 2010
+Revealing the information content of investment decisions, with Noriyuki Okuyama, chapter in Handbook of Behavioral Finance, published by Edward Elgar, 2010